tracespace/tracespace/packages/pcb-stackup/README.md

 #### color

 The color object allows the user to override the default styling of the stackup.
 It consists of layer identifiers as the keys and CSS colors as the values.
-Any to all layers may be overriden.
+Any to all layers may be overridden.
 The default color object is:

 ``` javascript
 var DEFAULT_COLOR = {